Language Guide (proto 2)

 map<key_type, value_type> map_field = N;

 …where the key_type can be any integral or string type (so, any scalar type except for floating point types and bytes).
-Note that enum is not a valid key_type.
+Note that neither enum nor proto messages are valid for key_type.
 The value_type can be any type except another map.

 So, for example, if you wanted to create a map of projects where each Project message is associated with a string key, you could define it like this: